 - Stand alone buildings with a total useful floor area of less than 50 square metres that are not dwellings

 - Industrial sites, workshops and non-residential agricultural buildings with low energy demands

 Outside of the legal requirements of gaining an EPC, they are useful documents for other circumstances from improving the energy efficiency of the building or applying for grants and initiatives to make improvements.

 Having this level of information and potential support can not only help the environment but it can also reduce your overall energy costs, providing significant savings, in some cases.

 What happens if I don’t have one?

-If you need an EPC, only accredited Energy Assessors can produce an EPC for you.
-Here at Hilton Smythe we can arrange for an EPC to be produced for your property, call us on 01204 556 306 to arrange for an EPC to be produced for your property.
+Only accredited Energy Assessors can produce an EPC for you.
+Here at Hilton Smythe, we can arrange for a commercial EPC to be produced for you, as part of the selling process.

 Once you’ve filled it in, we will be in touch soon to provide you with a no-obligation business valuation and from there you can speak to us about obtaining or renewing an EPC with us as we offer this as a stand-alone service also.